White Bra with fairy lights in the background

 There's a reason lingerie is often referred to as "delicates", even when it's something that's not-so-small.
 Satin, silk and lace are particularly fragile fabrics, and they need a little extra care and attention to keep them in their luxurious condition.

 That’s why lingerie care and cleaning is an important thing to get right.
 After all, the last thing you want is for that favourite comfortable bra to come out of the wash in tatters, or that naughty outfit that makes you feel your fiercest in the bedroom to shrink down to doll-size!
-There are a few things to consider when it comes to how to wash lingerie and store it correctly, and we’re here to share them.
+There are a few things to consider when it comes to washing bras and caring for your underwear, and we’re here to share them.

 Lingerie Cleaning: Read the Label

 But what if there's no label, or you've snipped it out for a smoother line, or thrown away the packaging that had the washing instructions?
-Well, we've got you covered – these tips will keep your lingerie (and you, of course) looking stunning for a long time to come.
+Well, we've got you covered whether you’re wondering how to wash your favourite bra or you’re trying to figure out the perfect temperature to wash underwear, this handy lingerie care guide has all the answers so you can keep your lingerie (and you, of course) looking stunning for a long time to come.

 Bras can be one of the most difficult items to take care of, but as an everyday item that is so important to our comfort, they need to be given a little more special attention.
 We’ve all got those bras that fit just right (if you don’t, take a look at our bra fitting guide), or those that make us look and feel great, so here are a few tips to help them last longer.